 Construction on the new state-of-the-art facility began with a ground-breaking ceremony in July 2014.
 It is expected to be completed by the end of 2015, and fully operational by early 2016.

 The estimated investment on the project is $35m.
-The City of Annapolis has received financing for the project through $28.5m low-interest loan from the Drinking Water State Revolving Loan Fund Programme, as well as a $1.5m state green-technology grant, and $5m in city bonds.
+The City of Annapolis has received financing for the project through a $28.5m low-interest loan from the Drinking Water State Revolving Loan Fund Programme, as well as a $1.5m state green-technology grant, and $5m in city bonds.

 More than 36,000 residents and business are supplied drinking water by the city of Annapolis.
-This includes the state legislature, the US Naval Academy and St John's College.
+This includes the state legislature, the US Naval Academy, and St John's College.